annasweekendonawhim

 Option 1: Frankfurt to Strasbourg

 Flights typically arrive in the morning if flying in from the US.
 Stay one night in Frankfurt and attend the market in the evening.
 The following day take the train down to Strasbourg.
-There are a few towns along the way that have Christmas markets.
+There are a few towns along the way that have Christmas markets (Heidelberg and Karlsruhe).
 If you choose to not take the train back to Frankfurt there is a 2 hour fast train to Paris from Strasbourg.
 You can attend the markets there as well.

 Option 2: Munich 3-4 days